eclipse-sumo/sumo/docs/web/docs/NETCONVERT.md

 # Options

-You may use a XML schema definition file for setting up a NETCONVERT
+You may use a XML schema definition file for setting up a netconvert
 configuration:
 [netconvertConfiguration.xsd](https://sumo.dlr.de/xsd/netconvertConfiguration.xsd).